krishbin/mediClare/README.md

 ### Model validation (Expert feedback):
 All the input-output pairs generated from the model will be saved in the database which will be send to the expert(doctor or health-care professionals) to approve it if correct and edit it if the model prediction is not satisfiable.
 The validated output will then be used to retrain the model .
-- We also instructed an LLM to generate text pairs like the ones we have obtained from the above mentioned procedures.
-We used this technique as a form of data augmentation.

 ## 2. Medical Report Simplifier